|

 South

 West of Guennella Pass on the slopes of the Square Top.
-Great view
+Sheena and

 Parking lot on Guennella pass with Square Top behind.
 Ken Garcia and